ChidiRnweke/blog/src/articles/scala3py4.md

 2. **A Link Shortener:** A practical utility that’s a step up in complexity.
 3. A small, but more involved project that benefits from **concurrency**.

 After each round, I'll share my unfiltered thoughts on how it all went.
 I've got a soft spot for both Python and Scala, so expect a fair play-by-play.
 This will help us answer our first question.

-## Scala's value proposition
+Before we do so let's look at what is one of Python's biggest pain points in my opinion.

-### Python's journey into static typing
+## Python's journey into static typing

 Every programming language carves out its niche, its very reason for being.
 For Ruby, it was about maximizing developer happiness.
-In Python's case it was initially its simplicity and [Runtime typing](https://www.artima.com/articles/strong-versus-weak-typing) is an embodiment of this.
-At compile-time ([yes, Python has a small compilation step](https://devguide.python.org/internals/compiler/#compiler)) there is no type information when your program is running there is.
+In Python's case it was initially its simplicity, and [runtime typing](https://www.artima.com/articles/strong-versus-weak-typing) is an embodiment of this.
+At compile-time ([yes, Python has a small compilation step](https://devguide.python.org/internals/compiler/#compiler)) there is no type information however at runtime there is.
 The upside of this is that when an error occurs at runtime you have a lot of information to help you understand what went wrong.
+That's one of the reasons why Python's error messages are so good, if you care to read them that is.

-However, Python has gradually tiptoed into the realm of static typing.
+Python has gradually tiptoed into the realm of static typing.
 Enter tools like [Mypy](https://peps.python.org/pep-0484/) and [Pyright](https://github.com/microsoft/pyright), which allow for optional type hints.
 For simplicity's sake, let's lump these together under "mypy".
-These type checkers can help you while refactoring, add a parameter to a function and your type checker / linter will complain.
-I'm a big believer that types aren't purely mechanical representations of data but also should carry semantic meaning.
+These type checkers can help you while refactoring.
+For instance, add a parameter to a function and your type checker or linter will complain.
 An additional upside of adding types to your program makes it more readable by conveying intent.

 Consider these examples: